iAmNawa/react-python-redis-graph/readme.md

-edge labels are always right side up node position is difficult to determine adding icons to nodes proves to be difficult
+edge labels are always right side up node position is difficult to determine adding icons to nodes proves to be difficult font-awesome icon randomly not loading

 PROS
 looks like OGMA
 functions when clicked on nodes or edges can make modals or legend
+Stack overflow and community support